Are you entering into summer and the temperature in your aquarium is beginning to get too high and cause your livestock some discomfort?

 This collection of 16 Tips For Safely Cooling Your Aquarium gives you some cheaper, temporary options all the way up to some more expensive and permanent solutions.
 Depending on your aquarium, one of the cheaper tips may work, for others, you may have to spend some money.

-Some Of The Best Ways To Safely Cool An Aquarium Are:
+Ways To Safely Cool An Aquarium Are:

 - Close window blinds